Dancer Nutrition: Tips to Train and Perform at Your Best

 With busy dance class and performance schedules, it is important dancers take time to plan ahead to meet their nutrition needs.

-This can include simple tasks such as:
+This can include simple ingredient prep tasks such as:

 Dancer Nutrition: Carbohydrates for Energy